Hanging Basket Applications

 If you are installing new brackets on the columns we will require confirmation that the contractor carrying out this work is HERS certified.

 HERS is the Highways Electrical Registration Scheme that ensures engineers working on street lights have the correct qualifications and safety training.
 All SSE Operatives require this level of training and therefore this standard is also required for all other third parties working on street lighting infrastructure.
 Please supply your contractors name and business address as well as a copy of their HERS certificate along with each of the working operatives’ current HERS cards, which should be in date.
 The TPA team will advise you if this is necessary when they have reviewed your stage one application.

 Our Third Party Attachments team will evaluate the information you have sent us in stage one.
 We may then require that structural tests are carried out on the street lights in your application.
+Please Note, we do not permit any third party attachments on cast iron columns.
 If you are advised to arrange for structural tests please read the below information carefully as not all types of structural testing conform to our requirements.
 We will not be able to approve your application without the correct type of structural testing.

 What are suitable structural test results?